Blue and White (political alliance): History

 On 21 February 2019, the last day for submitting election lists for the Knesset, Yesh Atid and Israel Resilience announced that they would form an alliance for the upcoming election.
 Gabi Ashkenazi, also a former chief of staff, would join the list in the fourth spot.

 Blue and White won 35 seats in the April 2019 Israeli legislative election, the same as Likud, and conceded defeat.
-Benjamin Netanyahu's party was tasked by President Reuven Rivlin with forming a governing coalition, but failed.
+President Reuven Rivlin tasked Benjamin Netanyahu with forming a governing coalition, but failed.
 This triggered the September 2019 Israeli legislative election.

 In the 2020 Israeli legislative election, Blue and White won 33 seats, placing it second after Likud which had 36.
+The alliance showing strong support in many areas,including Tel Aviv and Haifa.
 On 8 March 2020, Avigdor Lieberman gave Gantz his backing to form a new government.
 The next day, the Joint List agreed to work with Gantz and Lieberman to oust Netanyahu.
 As of 10 March 2020, it remained unclear whether Gantz would be able to gain sufficient MK votes to form a government, as Labor-Gesher-Meretz MK Orly Levy announced she would not support a minority government and left the Labor-Meretz alliance.
 Zvi Hauser and Yoaz Hendel (both Blue and White MKs) had also previously made known that they would not support a government with the Joint List's support.
 An aide also stated that Gantz plans to form a government by 23 March.
 Lieberman and Labor party leader Amir Peretz also reaffirmed on 11 March that an alliance with the Joint List would not change their position on forming a political alliance with Gantz.
 On 15 March 2020, 61 of the 120 MKs told Israeli President Reuven Rivlin that they would back Gantz as Israeli Prime Minister, which resulted in Rivlin announcing that he had asked Gantz to form the new government.
 On 26 March, one day after Knesset Speaker Yuli Edelstein resigned, Gantz instead agreed to become Speaker of the Knesset.
 The fact that right-wingers in Likud Prime Minister Benjamin Netanyahu's coalition agreed to support Gantz's bid to become Speaker put the future of the Blue and White alliance in jeopardy.
 The same day, MKs elected Gantz as the new Speaker of the Knesset by a margin of 74–18, with Yesh Atid, Labor and Yisrael Beytenu MKs boycotting the vote.